-PADUCAH, KY—City Hill Redeemer Church’s newest weeknight small group held the kickoff session of its new in-depth study of awkward silences Monday.
-The newly-formed group, every member of which appears to be shy and hesitant to answer questions or vocalize prayers, is reportedly looking forward to a six-week study of long, uncomfortable pauses.
+PADUCAH, KY—City Hill Redeemer Church’s newest weeknight small group held the kickoff session of its new in-depth study of awkward silences over the weekend.
+The newly formed group, every member of which appears to be shy and hesitant to answer questions or vocalize prayers, is reportedly looking forward to a six-week study of long, painful pauses.

 The inaugural class focused on Colossians Chapter 1, which, after reportedly asking if anyone would like to read it and being greeted by a lengthy period of suffocating quiet, was read aloud by group leader and Associate Pastor Stan Parker.